tolauwae/phd-thesis/src/foundations/foundations.typ

 Typically, a debugger will also have a frontend for users to interact with the debugger, but this is beyond the scope of the semantics.
 The rules therefore only model the interface between the backend and the frontend as a simple messaging system.

-The evaluation rules in @fig:stlc.debugger are split into two sets, the local debugging steps (#oparrow) with $o$ the debugging operation, and the remote debugging steps ($dbgarrow$), which wraps the former steps.
+The evaluation rules in @fig:stlc.debugger are split into two sets, the internal debugging steps (#oparrow) with #operation the debugging operation, and the remote debugging steps ($dbgarrow$), which wraps the former steps.
 The rules specific to the remote debugger are highlighted in the figure, without them, the remaining rules define a tiny local debugger.

 === The syntax rules of the #remotedbg debugger

+#note[Internal in this context refers to the place where the program is running.]
+The steps of the remote debugger #dbgarrow are defined over a configuration $boxed(operation) bar.v t bar.v boxed(message)$, where we have respectively, the state of the remote debugger, the current program state, and the state of the internal debugger.

-The configuration of the local debugger is split into two parts, (1) the current state of the program---in this case a #stlc term $t$---and (2) the output displayed by the debugger frontend, modeled as the message box $boxed(m)$.
+The configuration of the internal debugger is split into two parts, (1) the current state of the program---in this case a #stlc term $t$---and (2) the output displayed by the debugger frontend, modeled as the message box $boxed(message)$.
 Messages boxes are our way of modeling both inter-process and intra-process communication.
-In the case of the local debugger, the message box is used to model the inter-process communication between the debugger backend and the debugger frontend within the same debugger process.
+In the case of the internal debugger, the message box is used to model the inter-process communication between the debugger backend and the debugger frontend within the same debugger process.
-Therefore, we can think of $boxed(m)$ as a high-level abstraction of the debugger frontend.
+Therefore, we can think of $boxed(message)$ as a high-level abstraction of the debugger frontend.

-The configuration of the remote debugger is similar, but the message box $boxed(m)$ now models the intra-process communication from backend to frontend, and a second message box $boxed(o)$ models the intra-process communication from frontend to backend.
+The configuration of the remote debugger is similar, but the message box $boxed(message)$ now models the intra-process communication from backend to frontend, and a second message box $boxed(operation)$ models the intra-process communication from frontend to backend.
 This corresponds, respectively, to the output returned from the debugger, and the instructions send to it.

 The debugger can return as output, either nothing, a term, or an acknowledgement of a debug command.
 The debug commands supported by the debugger are _step_ and _inspect_---to take a simple step in the program, and to inspect the current state of the program.
-Sometimes we also need the local steps (#oparrow) to perform an internal step, which does not correspond to a debug command visible to the user.
+Sometimes we also need the internal steps (#oparrow) to perform an internal step, which does not correspond to a debug command visible to the user.
 For such cases, we also provide a nothing command ($nothing$).

 === The evaluation rules of the #remotedbg debugger

 The entire evaluation of the debugger ($delta dbgarrow delta'$) is captured by only four rules.
-The first three steps are local steps, which describe the operation of a local debugger.
+The first three steps are internal steps, which describe the operation of the internal debugger.

 / E-Step: When the current term $t$ can reduce to $t'$, than the debugger can take a step to $t'$, and output an acknowledgement of the successful step.